Using Maps in Your Slideshows

 Map Style

-You can choose from a four different map styles or you can upload your custom style.
+You can choose from four different map styles or you use a custom image (e.g. a scanned map or a photo).

 The visual appearance of the rendered map can later be customised by applying layer effects.
 The various combinations of map style and layer effects takes a bit of experimentation to find the exact right match.

 The Locations Tab is designed to let you highlight specific places on your map presentation.
-The spots are displayed as circular dots and are always visible on the map.
+The spots are displayed as circular dots and are always visible on the map (i.e. they are not animated).

 There are a few ways to mark a location: